 "Oh will you please just shut up!"
 I snapped at them, causing the blondes to flinch.

-"Alice," Mr. S warned.
+"Miss Night," Mr. S warned.

 "Well if you won't do your job and say something, then I will."
 I glared at him, making him pale and swallow hard.